merkle-open/SitecoreBlog/docs/_posts/2023-04-04-our-highlights-from-sugcon-2023.md

 <span style="display:block;text-align:center">![alt text](../files/2023/04/04/ordercloud-modularity.jpg "How OrderCloud Supports Modularity")</span>

 ## Connecting Customer Experience: Why Composability is Key to Integrated CX session
 One of the highlights from the first day was the session by Daniel Delay.
-He started the presentation by explaining the challenges that Digital Marketers face today (So many channels, so many technologies with so many different responsibilities) and gave an overview on how Sitecore marketing products evolved over time
+He started the presentation by explaining the challenges that Digital Marketers face today (so many channels, so many technologies with so many different responsibilities) and gave an overview on how Sitecore marketing products evolved over time

 * Sitecore OMS → Online Marketing Suite
 * Sitecore DMS → Digital Marketing System